 Duck: Any of a diverse species of wild and domestic waterfowl.
 Ranging from tiny Call Ducks to large Muscovie and Rouen Ducks they are omnivorous.
 In the wild, they are found form the near arctic through the tropics near both fresh and salt water.
 Ducks have been domesticated for a long time.

 Egg: The reproductive element of birds Millions of chicken eggs are produced each year in the United States for human consumption.
 Duck eggs are popular fare in many parts of the world and Goose eggs are valued for their uses in baking.
 Hatching eggs refer to fertile eggs that will be set by a hen or hatched in an incubator.
 A chicken egg must be incubated for 21 days while geese require 30-31 days to hatch.

-Gamebirds: Any of several species including Pheasant, Quail and Partridge/Grouse that have traditionally been hunted for food and sport.
-Gamebirds may be raised in captivity but are not domestic in the senses that chickens are.
+Gamebirds: Any of several species including Pheasants, Quail and Partridge/Grouse that have traditionally been hunted for food and sport.
+Gamebirds may be raised in captivity but are not domestic in the sense that chickens are.
 The term can also be used for Wild turkey and some species of wild waterfowl.

 Gander: A male goose.

 Goose: The singular of geese or a female goose.

 Guinea Fowl: A pheasant-like bird from Africa raised for ornamental qualities, meat, feathers for crafts and fly tying, or vermin control.
 They are gregarious and very interesting.
 They are watchful and territorial making them good natural alarms.
 They can be noisy, tend to be only partially domesticated and if allowed to roam will cover a fairly wide range.

 Hen: A female chicken (sometimes applied to other species) over 1 year of age.